WHY STUDY THE DECLARATION OF INDEPENDENCE?

 Likewise, we live in a nation governed by a Constitution that was based on a belief system delineated in the Declaration of Independence.

-Many Americans have never read the Declaration of Independence or the US Constitution, and if they have read them and can recite passages from them, they have not understood their precepts.
+Many Americans have never read the Declaration of Independence or the US Constitution.
+If they have read them and can recite passages from them, they have often not understood their precepts.

-Mt latest article is intended to help us to focus on the meaning and intentions of the Declaration of Independence.
+My latest article was intended to help us focus on the meaning and intentions of the Declaration of Independence.

 The Constitution is based on the precepts established in the Declaration.

-I hope you will take the time to read that article and digest why our forefathers rebelled against their earthly king and believed this rebellion to be in service to their heavenly King.
+I hope you will take the time to read that article and understand why our forefathers rebelled against their earthly king and why they believed this rebellion to be in faithful service to their heavenly King.

 Let us be purposeful in what we believe and why we believe it.
 Let us be purposeful in what we allow our political representation to require and allow in the government of our culture.

 Evil will never retreat.
 It will continue to advance at whatever rate our society allows.
-It will only be halted by a people who insist, and resist the tyranny of evil.
+It will only be halted by a people who confidently resist the tyranny of evil.

-The House of Representatives is to represent the citizenry, the Senate was intended to represent the several states in the creation of our laws, and the President was to ratify or veto them based upon the foundation of our society.
+The House of Representatives was intended to represent the citizenry, the Senate was intended to represent the several states in the creation of our laws, and the President was to ratify or veto them based upon the foundation of our society.

 “Duty is ours, results are God’s.” __John Quincy Adams